-- 5.101 All public improvement shall be inspected by an Oregon Registered Engineer or a qualified individual under the supervision of an Oregon Registered Engineer.
-The City will not authorize work to begin on public improvements without designation of an engineer's inspector by the owner or developer.
-All inspection costs including required testing shall be paid by the owner or developer. - 5.102 An Engineer whose firm, or any member of the firm, has an interest in the development for which the improvements are required cannot be designated engineer's inspector unless full disclosure and prior approvals are granted.
-The engineer's inspector's relationship to the project must be solely that of a professional service nature. - 5.103 Construction services provided by the City shall be limited to: - a.
-Liaison between the inspecting engineer and the City. - b.
+- 5.101 All public improvements shall be inspected by an Oregon Registered Engineer or a qualified individual under the supervision of an Oregon Registered Engineer.
+The City will not authorize work to begin on public improvements without the designation of an inspecting engineer by the owner or developer.
+All inspection costs including required testing shall be paid by the owner or developer. - 5.102 An engineer whose firm has an interest in development cannot be designated engineering inspector for that development unless full disclosure is made and prior approvals are granted.
+The engineering inspector's relationship to the project must be solely that of a professional service nature. - 5.103 Construction services provided by the City shall be limited to: - a.
+Liaison between the engineering inspector and the City. - b.
 General monitoring of work progress. - c.
 Observation of all performance testing. - d.
-Participate in final inspection for acceptance of improvements. - 5.104 The following minimum activities are required of the designated inspector: - a.
-Maintain a project log book which contains at least the following information: - 1.
-Job number and name of engineer and designers; - 2.
+Participate in final inspection for acceptance of improvements. - 5.104 The following minimum activities are required of the designated engineering inspector: - Maintain a project logbook which contains the following information: - 1.
+Job number, name of engineer and designers; - 2.
 Date and time of site visits; - 3.
 Weather conditions, including temperature; - 4.
 A description of construction activities; - 5.
-Statements of directions to change plans, specifications, stop work, reject materials or other work quality actions; - 6.
+Statements of directions to change plans, specifications, stop work, reject materials, or other work quality actions; - 6.
 Public agency contacts which result in plan changes or other significant actions; - 7.
 Perceived problems and action taken; - 8.
 General remarks; - 9.
-Final and staged inspections; - 10.
-Record all material, soil and compaction tests. - b.
-The inspecting engineer shall obtain and use a copy of City-approved construction plans and specifications; - c.
-Review and approve all pipe, aggregate, concrete, A.C. and other materials to ensure their compliance with City standards; - d.
-Approve all plan or specification changes in writing and obtain City approval;
+Staged and final inspections; - 10.
+Record of all material, soil, and compaction tests. - b.
+The engineering inspector shall obtain and use a copy of Cityapproved construction plans and specifications; - c.
+Review and approve all pipe, aggregate, concrete, asphalt concrete (A.C.). and other materials to ensure their compliance with City standards: - d.
+Approve all plan or specification changes in writing and obtain City approval; - e.
+Monitor and concur in construction activities to ensure that end products meet City specifications;

-- e.
-Monitor and concur in construction activities to ensure that end products meet City specifications; - f.
-Perform or have performed material composition and other tests required to ensure that City specifications are met; and, - g.
-For pavement construction, perform the following stage inspections and record date of each: - 1.
+- f.
+Perform material composition and other tests required to ensure that City specifications are met: - g.
+For pavement construction, perform the following stage inspections and record the date of each: - 1.
 Curbs are built to line and grade; - 2.
 Subgrade meets grade and compaction specifications; - 3.
 Base rock meets grade and compaction specifications; - 4.
-Wearing course meets grade and compaction specifications.
-The City shall be given twenty-four (24) hour notice of impending stage inspections. - h.
-The contractor is responsible for observing the safety of the work and of all persons and property coming into contact with the work.
-The contractor shall conduct his work in such a manner as to comply with all the requirements prescribed by the Oregon Occupational Safety and Health Administration (OSHA). - 5.105 The City Inspector's role is not one of supervision or safety management, but is one of watchful care only.
+Wearing course meets grade and compaction specifications. - h.
+The City shall be given twenty-four (24) hour notice of impending stage inspections. - The contractor is responsible for observing the safety of the work and all persons and property coming into contact with the work.
+The contractor shall conduct his/her work in a manner that complies with all the requirements prescribed by the Oregon Occupational Safety and Health Administration (OSHA). - 5.105 The City engineering Inspector's role is not one of supervision or safety management but is one of watchful care only.
 Nothing contained in this section or elsewhere in this book shall be interpreted to obligate the City to act in any situation, nor shift the owner's responsibility for safety compliance to the City.
-No responsibility for the safety of the work or for construction means, methods, techniques, sequences or procedures shall attach to the City by virtue of its action or inaction under this section.
+No responsibility for the safety of the work or construction means, methods, techniques, sequences or procedures shall attach to the City under its action or inaction under this section.